Village Care Project

 Our Staff is entirely volunteer, including the president and Board members.

-We attempt to be nonpolitical, non-discriminatory and not biased for or against any group or type of person based on gender, religion, race, age, creed, color, politics, sexuality or orientation or ethnicity.
-Our project however may have some restrictions based on the limitations and capabilities of our local vendors in the country we are serving.
+We are humanitarians.
+VCP attempts to be nonpolitical, non-discriminatory, secular and not biased for or against any group or type of person based on gender, religion, race, age, creed, color, politics, sexuality, or ethnicity.

-VCP seekS to fight poverty by "helping villagers help themselves" to a better quality of living and improved health while preserving their unique culture.
+VCP seeks to fight poverty by "helping villagers help themselves" to a better quality of living and improved health while preserving their unique culture.

 Village Care Project